bakaoh/BambooDGame/README.md

 ## Misc

+- This game may be held as a pre-event at hackathon to form random teams.
+We need to change the `knotNumber` function to equally generation.

+- We may disallow breaking joints to make the game more friendly (no traitor, no plot).

+- We may require enter fee and distribute that for the winners.
+That make the game more like stake game.

-The name comes from a Vietnamese fable, [The Hundred-knot Bamboo Tree](https://en.wikipedia.org/wiki/The_Hundred-knot_Bamboo_Tree)
+- The name comes from a Vietnamese fable, [The Hundred-knot Bamboo Tree](https://en.wikipedia.org/wiki/The_Hundred-knot_Bamboo_Tree)